DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 Next Steps 5 mins

-Agree with your mentee how they will now put their learning from this week’s session into practice in their teaching.
+Agree with your mentee how they will now put their learning from this week's session into practice in their teaching.
 Help your mentee to clarify:

 1. the action(s) they will take and how these action(s) are expected to contribute to improving pupil learning
-2. what success will ‘look like’ in relation to these action(s)
+2. what success will 'look like' in relation to these action(s)
 3. how they will evaluate their success in taking these action(s)

 Note that this week your mentee also has an ECT Training session, where they will learn about how to present and share their inquiry findings.